Prizes awarded by the jury of la Semaine de la Critique

 GAN Foundation Award for Distribution

 The Gan Foundation for Cinema will grant, within La Semaine de la Critique, an award to help distribute a first or second feature film in France in the hope of promoting new filmmakers.
 This Award for Distribution proves the unwavering support of the Gan Foundation for emerging talents and is given to the French distributor of one of the seven feature films in competition.
 The winning distributors will receive €20,000 all tax included and in return they will have to come up with one or several marketing strategies for the film release.
-For 35 years, the Gan Foundation for Cinema has accompanied the artists from the writing stage through the screening of their films in cinemas.
+For 36 years, the Gan Foundation for Cinema has accompanied the artists from the writing stage through the screening of their films in cinemas.
 It rewards ambitious and original feature films, both fiction and animation and until today it helped more then 220 filmmakers.
 Corporate Foundation of Gan Assurance, the Gan Foundation is one of the most important private sponsors for French cinema.
-In 2021, The Gan Foundation Award for Distribution has been awarded to Condor, French distributor of Rien à foutre (Zero Fucks Given) by Emmanuel Marre and Julie Lecoustre.
+In 2022, The Gan Foundation Award for Distribution was awarded to Urban Distribution, French distributor for Metsurin tarina (The Woodcutter Story) by Mikko Myllylahti.

 Canal + Award for short film

 The Canal+ Award is given to one of the ten short and medium-length films in competition by the Short and Creative Programmes at Canal+.
 They buy the rights for the winning film to screen it on TV.
-Since its creation in 1992, the Canal+ Award has led to the screening of short films by Chris Landreth, Bill Plympton, Denis Villeneuve, Daniel Joseph Borgman, Gaëlle Denis or more recently Antoine de Bary, Aleksandra Terpińska, Elias Belkeddar, Andrias Høgenni or Manolis Mavris.
+Since its creation in 1992, the Canal+ Award has led to the screening of short films by Chris Landreth, Bill Plympton, Denis Villeneuve, Daniel Joseph Borgman, Gaëlle Denis or more recently Antoine de Bary, Aleksandra Terpińska, Elias Belkeddar, Andrias Høgenni, Manolis Mavris or Evi Kalogiropoulou.

 The Caméra d'Or